OpenVisualCloud/Media-Transport-Library/ecosystem/ffmpeg_plugin/README.md

 ## 3. ST22 compressed video run guide

-A typical workflow for processing an IMTL ST22 compressed stream with FFMpeg is outlined in the following steps: Initially, FFMpeg reads a YUV frame from the input source, then forwards the frame to a codec to encode the raw video into a compressed codec stream.
-Finally, the codec stream is sent to the IMTL ST22 plugin.
+A typical workflow for processing an MTL ST22 compressed stream with FFMpeg is outlined in the following steps: Initially, FFMpeg reads a YUV frame from the input source, then forwards the frame to a codec to encode the raw video into a compressed codec stream.
+Finally, the codec stream is sent to the MTL ST22 plugin.
-The IMTL ST22 plugin constructs the codec stream and transmits it as ST2110-22 RTP packets, adhering to the standard.
-In addition to the JPEG XS stream, the IMTL ST22 plugin is capable of supporting various other common compressed codecs, including H264, H265, and HEVC, among others.
+The MTL ST22 plugin constructs the codec stream and transmits it as ST2110-22 RTP packets, adhering to the standard.
+In addition to the JPEG XS stream, the MTL ST22 plugin is capable of supporting various other common compressed codecs, including H264, H265, and HEVC, among others.

 <div align="center">
 <img src="ffmpeg_st22_flow.png" align="center" alt="Tasklet">